JetBrains/kotlin-web-site/docs/topics/gradle.md

 the `kotlinOptions.jvmTarget` [compiler option](#compiler-options) of your Gradle build script.

-If you declare a standard library dependency explicitly (for example, if you need a different version), the Kotlin Gradle plugin won’t override it or add a second standard library.
+If you declare a standard library dependency explicitly (for example, if you need a different version), the Kotlin Gradle plugin won't override it or add a second standard library.

 If you do not need a standard library at all, you can add the opt-out option to the `gradle.properties`: